WHU Tax Readings Gruppe –

 Konstruktiver Austausch zu Forschungsergebnissen der Steuerlehre

 The WHU Tax Readings Group was formed in January 2016 to encourage doctoral students and faculty to discuss new tax research and provide feedback to authors.
-We meet on a monthly basis to discuss current working papers and correspondend with the authors to provide timely and constructive feedback.
-Kathleen Andries (Assistant Professor), Alissa Brühne (Assistant Professor as of March 2020), Martin Jacob (Professor), Robert Vossebürger (Doctoral Student) and Thorben Wulff (Doctoral Student) are regularly in attendance, as well as other members of the WHU Accounting and Finance Group.
+We meet on a monthly basis to discuss current working papers and correspond with the authors to provide timely and constructive feedback.
+Martin Jacob (Professor), Robert Vossebürger (Doctoral Student) and Thorben Wulff (Doctoral Student) are regularly in attendance, as well as other members of the WHU Accounting and Finance Group.

 We welcome papers concerning a wide range of tax topics and methods.
-Please contact Kathleen Andries (below) to propose your working paper for discussion by our WHU Tax Readings Group.
+Please contact Martin Jacob (below) to propose your working paper for discussion by our WHU Tax Readings Group.

 |13.
 November 2019, Richard D. Carrizosa (University of Texas at El Paso), Fabio B. Gaertner and Daniel P. Lynch (both University of Wisconsin-Madison):|